Mohanad31/COMP2042_CW_hcyma4/README.md

 - Adjusted the background image
     - Added a "Score" tab and adjusted the positon of the scores accordingly
     - Resized the image and makde it homogenous with the color choice of the assets.
 For example the river was a different shade of blue than the turtles which was aesthetically unpleasant.

+## Running the program
+- To run the program, import the program to Eclipse and configure it to use JavaFX.
+Then, run it with the following VM Arguments
+    `--module-path "<Location of the JavaFX lib folder>" --add-modules=ALL-MODULE-PATH`